kaizenwa/386BSD-Code-Analysis/lookup.md

 	 * Before tediously performing a linear scan of the directory,
 	 * check the name cache to see if the directory/name pair
 	 * we are looking for is known already.
+	 *
+	 * We will skip the cache lookup case for now and focus on the ufs code.
 	 */
 	if (error = cache_lookup(ndp)) {
 		int vpid;	/* capability number of vnode */